 I am an east coast transplant who now lives in Southern California.
 When I first moved here and tried Mexican food, I thought I had died and gone to heaven.
 I ate burritos almost every day for months until my clothes didn’t fit!

 Now that I’m an Angelino, I have also fallen in love with our sports teams.
-Our family follows the Angels, the Dodgers, the Kings, and the USC Trojans.
-Our newest passion is once again cheering for our home team, the LA Rams.
+Our family follows the Angels, the Dodgers, the Kings, the Rams, and the USC Trojans.

 1 teaspoon salt

 Add cinnamon, nutmeg, paprika, salt, and pepper together in a small bowl and mix well.

 Spray a shallow baking pan with cooking spray and place fish onto the pan.

 Pour marinade over fish and let it sit in the refrigerator for 30 minutes.

 Remove and broil the fish (about 4″ from the flame) for 3-5 minutes or until the fish is flaky.

 Once the fish is cooked, you can place the tortillas in foil and put them in the warm oven for just a few minutes to heat them.
 Tortillas served warm are best for full flavor.